CKolkey/ts-node-action/README.md

 - `filetype` should be the value of `vim.o.filetype`
 - `node_type` should be the value of `require("nvim-treesitter.ts_utils").get_node_at_cursor():type()`

-An assigned function takes the ts_node as it's argument, and return either a string or table of strings to replace the node under your cursor.
-Optionally, the function can return a second table of options which can be used to position the cursor after replacing the text.
+An assigned function takes the ts_node as it's argument, and should return either a `"string"` or `{ "table", "of", "strings" }` to replace the node under your cursor.

+Additionally, the function can return a second value: a table of options which can be used to position the cursor after replacing the text.

 ## API